Survey ON ADVERSE Outcome Pathways (AOPs) to identify development priorities

 (Series No. 168, Series on Testing and Assessment)

-Project proposals for developing an AOP can sent to the OECD Secretariat using the submission of proposals form (word file).
+Project proposals for developing an AOP can be sent to the OECD Secretariat using the submission of proposals form (word file).
 Government representatives, academic experts, industry experts, non-governmental organisations, scientific societies, etc. can submit project proposals.
 The National Coordinators of the Test Guidelines Programme are also available for queries, and should be informed about proposals submitted.

 Project proposals are reviewed twice a year and included in the workplan if justified.
 Browse the list of projects already in the workplan.

-This flow diagram (PDF) shows how AOPs are developed, reviewed, agreed and published at OECD.
+This flow diagram (PDF) shows how AOPs are developed, reviewed, agreed and published at the OECD.
 The publication of an AOP descriptive document in the Series on Testing and Assessment does not preclude the publication by authors of the AOP of scientific articles in the peer-reviewed literature; in fact, the working group supports broad distribution of the resulting products.

-Most of the AOP development and review is intended to take place via a web-based IT management tool (“AOP Knowledge Base”) which is in development and is being tested until the end of 2013.
-More information will be made publicly available after the testing phase.
+Most of the AOP development and review is intended to take place via a web-based IT management tool (“AOP Knowledge Base”) which was publically launched in September 2014.

 Once developed and reviewed by the Advisory Group on Molecular Screening and Toxicogenomics, and other relevant expert groups under the Test Guidelines Programme, the AOP is endorsed by the Working Group of the National Coordinators of the Test Guidelines Programme and the Task Force on Hazard Assessment, and declassified by the Joint Meeting overseeing the OECD work on chemical safety.